25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 When you use the `yield` contextual keyword in a statement, you indicate that the method, operator, or `get` accessor in which it appears is an iterator

 - It returns an object that implements the `IEnumerable<T>` interface
-- It helps to do stateful iteration.
+- It helps to do stateful iteration

 ```csharp
 yield return <expression>;